Yehoshua Barzillai Explained

 Biography

-Barzillai was born in Belarus, then part of the Russian Empire, to a rabbinical family.
-At a young age, he became one of the first members of Hovevei Zion.[3]
+Barzillai was born in Belarus, then part of the Russian Empire, to a rabbinical family.[3]
+In Ottoman Palestine he co-founded the organization B'nei Moshe.[4]

-In 1890, Barzilai returned to Ottoman Palestine with the founding members of B'nei Moshe.
-He worked at the Anglo-Palestine Bank (Bank Leumi), from which he was dismissed for prioritizing Zionist principles over strict commercial caution.[5]
 He also served as secretary for Hovevei Zion in Jaffa, traveling extensively across the new settlements in the Land of Israel and becoming a key contact for pioneers' inquiries.
-From 1894 to 1895, he was the head librarian at Beit Ariela.[6]
-Shortly after returning to Israel, he moved to Jerusalem.
+From 1894 to 1895, he was the head librarian at Beit Ariela.[5]

-Among his many accomplishments was co-founding the Rehavia Gymnasium in Jerusalem, Israel's first modern high school.[11]
+He was a co-founder of the Rehavia Gymnasium in Jerusalem, Israel's first modern high school.[6]

 Death

-During World War I, like many early immigrants, he was forced to leave the country and relocated to Switzerland, where he died in 1918.
-Seven years later, his remains were interred on the Mount of Olives.[12]
+During World War I, he relocated to Switzerland, where he died in 1918.
+Seven years later, his remains were interred on the Mount of Olives.[7]

 Notes and References